-Acupuncture and Low Back Pain
+Acupuncture for Back Pain Berkeley, CA

 When it comes to managing pain, acupuncture really outshines the rest as the most effective approach for fast results.

 In our office, we treat pain several times a day if not more and most of them; patients suffering from back pain, whether it’s upper back, mid back or low back, we spend a lot of time using the timeless modalities of Chinese medicine; acupuncture, cupping, moxibustion, herbs and sometimes herbal patches to set our patients up for success!

 How does it work?

 In Chinese medicine, the sign of pain is merely a blockage or stagnation in an area of a meridian; picture it like a traffic jam on the freeway.
 When a strain, sprain, injury, repetitive stress issue or any number of things occurs there is a blockage of Qi (Energy) and Blood.
 These two vital substances, which are necessary for circulation, cannot nourish the area so in turn, inflammation, weakness or pain will be experienced, it’s the body’s way of sending a signal to the brain that says “something is not right here!”